kekloldyormarket/metaplex-program-library/hydra/program/README.md

 ### Program Development

-The Hydra smart contract is written with anchor but we have changed the development flow slightly to allow for what we think is a better SDK.
+The UpdateMetadata smart contract is written with anchor but we have changed the development flow slightly to allow for what we think is a better SDK.
 Using `anchor build` you get the BPF so file and the IDL.
 You then run the following to generate the SDK and spin up a local validator when you want to test your changes.